 - Another common figure is that of a two-headed bird (kot or kab-awil), which is usually an eagle.
 This can be interpreted in many ways, but generally it symbolizes dualities such as looking both into the future and the past, at good and evil, or up to the sky and down to the earth; it is also interpreted as symbolizing a god with dual natures.

 - Diamonds: Symbolize the four corners of the universe or the sun’s path through the sky.
-However, interpretations can vary according to context; surrounding the diamonds and the origin of the huipil include the plates used to serve tamales and town centers.
+However, interpretations can vary according to the context.
+Depending on what figures are surrounding the diamonds, and the area from which the huipil originates, the diamonds can be interpreted as representing town squares or the plates used to serve tamales.